jorgechvz/stitchtly-barscanner/README.md

 - **/app:** Contains all the primary screens, including the start, layout, login, device connection, and Bar scanner.
 - **/components:** Modular and reusable components such as DeviceConnectionModal.
-- **/hooks:** Custom hooks for managing Bluetooth connections using react-native-ble-plx.
+- **/hooks:** Custom hooks for managing BLE connections using react-native-ble-plx.
 - **/context:** State management using React Context API.
 - **/utils:** Utility functions, including data encoding and storage helpers.